 Exhibit No. Description

 1.1 Form of Underwriting Agreement.

-1.2 Form of Business Combination Marketing Agreement.

 3.1 Certificate of Incorporation.

 3.2 Certificate of Amendment to Certificate of Incorporation.

 3.3 Certificate of Amendment to Certificate of Incorporation.

 3.4 Form of Amended and Restated Certificate of Incorporation.

 3.5 Bylaws.

 4.1 Specimen Unit Certificate.

 4.2 Specimen Common Stock Certificate.

 4.3 Specimen Warrant Certificate.

 4.4 Form of Warrant Agreement between Continental Stock Transfer & Trust Company and the Registrant.

-4.5 Form of Rights Agreement between Continental Stock Transfer & Trust Company and the Registrant.

 5.1 Form of Opinion of Loeb & Loeb LLP.

-10.1 Form of Letter Agreement among the Registrant, Chardan Capital Markets, LLC and the Company's officers, directors and stockholders.
+10.1 Form of Letter Agreement among the Registrant, Chardan Capital Markets LLC and the Company's officers, directors and stockholders.

 10.2 Form of Investment Management Trust Agreement between Continental Stock Transfer & Trust Company and the Registrant.

 10.3 Form of Escrow Agreement between the Registrant, Continental Stock Transfer & Trust Company and the Initial Stockholders.

 10.4 Form of Registration Rights Agreement among the Registrant, the Initial Stockholders and Continental Stock Transfer & Trust Company.

-10.5 Form of Subscription Agreement among the Registrant, the Initial Stockholders and Chardan Capital Markets, LLC.
+10.5 Form of Subscription Agreement among the Registrant, the Initial Stockholders and Chardan Capital Markets LLC.

 10.6 Form of Indemnity Agreement.

-10.7 Form of Administrative Services Agreement.

 14.1 Form of Code of Ethics.

 23.1 Consent of WithumSmith+Brown, P.C.

 23.2 Consent of Loeb & Loeb LLP (included in Exhibit 5.1).

+24.1 Power of Attorney (included on the signature page of the original filing hereof).

-99.1 Form of Nominating and Corporate Governance Committee Charter.
+99.1 Form of Nominating Committee Charter.

 99.2 Form of Audit Committee Charter.

 99.3 Form of Compensation Committee Charter.

 99.4 Consent of Alex Weil.

 99.5 Consent of Woodrow H. Levin.

 99.6 Consent of Julie Atkinson.

-99.7 Consent of Christian Ahrens.

-99.8 Consent of Bernard Van der Lande.